Description of the Major:

 - The increased emphasis on integrating health promotion and disease prevention in health plans will increase future career opportunities in primary care settings and community-based outreach programs.

-- Students desiring careers in allied health fields such as physical therapy, occupational therapy, communication science and physician's assistant may complete prerequisites for these programs within the health promotion degree.
+- Students desiring careers in allied health fields such as physical therapy, occupational therapy, communication science and physician's assistant may complete prerequisites for these programs within the public health degree.

 - Students who are interested in exercise science may complete the health promotion degree with an option in exercise science.
 This option is designed for students who desire to work in wellness or personal training centers.